zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §1

-The purpose of Parnassus is to maintain an archive of reviewed, high-quality submissions of scholarship and artwork concerning Greece, Rome, and the Ancient World.
+The purpose of Parnassus is to maintain an archive of reviewed, high-quality submissions of scholarly and creative responses concerning diverse aspects of the Ancient World.

 #### Article III: Membership and Officer Positions